2001 San Diego Chargers season: Week 9: at Denver Broncos

 San Diego failed to cross midfield on any of their first three possessions, punting each time while Denver scored two field goals.
 The Chargers did manage to reach opposition territory on their next drive, but Flutie was sacked for a loss of 18 on 3rd down.
 Denver then drove for Griese's first touchdown pass; 39 seconds later he had a second, after Flutie was intercepted deep in Charger territory.

 Chargers kick returner Reggie Jones fumbled a punt return early in the 3rd quarter, leading to a Broncos field goal; he then returned the kickoff 74 yards; setting up a Charger field goal.
 After a fourth Denver field goal, the Broncos led 26–3.
-San Diego manged their first touchdown on the first play of the 4th quarter, with Conway taking advantage of blown coverage downfield for an easy 72-yard touchdown.
+San Diego managed their first touchdown on the first play of the 4th quarter, with Conway taking advantage of blown coverage downfield for an easy 72-yard touchdown.
 On the following Denver drive, Griese fumbled under pressure from Gerald Dixon, with Raylee Johnson recovering and returning the ball 45 yards for an easy touchdown.
 Fletcher was stopped short on the two-point conversion attempt, leaving the Chargers two scores behind.
 They got no closer, with Flutie throwing interceptions on their next three drives.

 The Chargers gained a season-low 9 first downs.
 Flutie's 4 interceptions would prove to be the most of his career.